 People that subscribe to your email list (aka newsletter), are a valuable asset to your blog.
 You can use your email list to inform your community when new content is available on your blog, to ask for their feedback and to sell them products or services.

 This will not happen from day one, you first need to gain their trust by providing value through your emails but at the end of the day it’s one of the most efficient methods to create a community around your blog.

-In my case, 20% of the monthly sales of my ebook, are generated through my email list.
+In my case, 20% of the monthly sales of my SEO courses, are generated through my email list.